mc-cip/spec/format_spec.md

 ### `description` (optional)

 A long description of the project.
-HTML and Markdown MAY be used.
+HTML MAY be used.
+It is not recommended to use Markdown as there may be rendering inconsistencies.
 Any form of code execution such as JavaScript or WebAssembly SHOULD NOT be used.
 HTML forms, buttons, or other form of interactive elements SHOULD NOT be used. iframes to external domains MAY be used, but it is recommended to embed iframes only with a trustworthy website.

 ---

-### `gallery` (optional)
+### `media` (optional)

 This field MUST be stored as an array.
-This contains Gallery Item objects, which have the following fields.
+This contains Media Item objects, which have the following fields.

+##### `rel` (optional)

+The relation of this file.
+Currently, the only valid option is `icon`.
+If the Media Item is not the Project's icon, this field SHOULD NOT be present.

 ##### `type`

-The type of this Gallery Item.
+The type of this Media Item.
 Valid options are `video` and `image`.

 ##### `embed`

 The `embed` field is valid for both `video` and `image`.
-It contains a URI to a webpage which SHOULD be embedded when displaying this Gallery Item.
+It contains a URI to a webpage which SHOULD be embedded when displaying this Media Item.
 It is recommended for hosts to only allow trustworthy domains to be embedded.

 ##### `src`

 The `src` field is valid for both `video` and `image`.
 It contains a direct URI to either a playable video file or an image file.
-It is RECOMMENDED for images to be in PNG and JPEG formats, and it is RECOMMENDED for videos to be in the MP4 format.
+It is RECOMMENDED for images to be in the WebP or PNG formats, and it is RECOMMENDED for videos to be in the WebM format.
+Recommended video codecs include VP9 and AV1.
+Base64 encoded images, which are typically prefixed with `data:base64

+`embed` and `src` are conflicting fields and both fields CANNOT be present in the same Gallery Item.

 ##### `caption` (optional)

 An optional string which can be displayed as a caption for the current Gallery Item.
-Markdown and HTML CANNOT be used.

-`embed` and `src` are conflicting fields and both fields CANNOT be present in the same Gallery Item.
+Any form of rich text such as HTML CANNOT be used. `caption` CANNOT be present when `rel` is set to `icon`.

+##### `sha256` (optional)

+An optional SHA256 checksum for the media file.
+This field CANNOT be present if the `embed` field is present.

 ### `authors` (optional)

 This field MUST be stored as an array.
 It contains objects storing the information about each author.
+Those objects MUST be EITHER a Team or an individual Author.

+**Team objects consist of the following fields:**

+##### `team`

+Teams MUST have a `team` field that is set to true.
+A `team` field that is not set to `true` is invalid.

+##### `id`

+A unique identifier to this team, allowing you to search by Team.
+There is no required format for how this ID should be generated, however it MUST be unique to the Team

+##### `name`

+The human readable name of the team.
+Spaces are allowed.

+##### `uri` (optional)

+An optional field that can link to a webpage relating to the Team.

+##### `members`

+An array containing Author objects, who are the members of the team.

-Those objects MUST be made up of the following fields:
+**Author objects consist of the following fields:**

+##### `id`

+A unique identifier to this author.
+The same requirements for Team IDs should be followed here.
+This ID MUST be unique to the author.

 ##### `name`